gthvn1/ppow/Readme.md

 - [x] move the ball alone
 - [x] move one stick
 - [ ] add interaction between stick and ball
-- [ ] move the ball using the keyboard
 - [ ] add another stick
 - [ ] implement ping pong